rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
+        - trending courses tab?
+        - ⭐️ add leaderboard / game point tracking system (could be reworked later)once user base grows a bit (on every course, do all time and monthly)
+            - ⭐️ implement some game "score" logic (if you get >80% #attemps:number of questions ratio) then you get more / less points or something, etc...
+            - would need num_points for each user in a library - maybe in library membership data structure?
+        - ⭐️ ask for feedback / look at how people are joining public / private libraries / give users a school variable / track users joining libraries across different timezones to see if I should add descripitions or not
         - ⭐️ for various buttons / other things, when you hover over them, make them display what they do / their names (edit button, toggles edit mode, etc...)
         - ⭐️ replace chevron / double chevron with arrows (copy openai / grok / claude, etc...)
         - ⭐️ add some other types of games / questions (ex: true / false, very detailed / specific questions, sorting, compare / contrast, analogies, image based stuff (not sure how to implement) 6 options choose 1-6, etc... see list below)